Analogous-Structures-Labs/markdown-embed-code/README.md

 ```
 ````

-The action reads in the content from `tests/src/sample.py` and inserts it into your code block like so:
+The action reads in the content from `tests/src/sample.py` and inserts its contents into your code block like so:

 ```python:tests/src/sample.py
 from math import sqrt